-the coastal limestone barrens of Newfoundland's Great Northern Peninsula, which house dozens of plant species at risk, including at-risk Salix and Braya species.
+- the coastal limestone barrens of Newfoundland's Great Northern Peninsula, which house dozens of plant species at risk, including at-risk Salix and Braya species.

-"Stewardship" refers to the wide array of actions that Canadians take to care for the environment, ranging from conserving wild species and their habitats directly, to improving the quality of habitat by mitigating human impact.
-These types of conservation activities, particularly those that protect habitat, are essential to the recovery of species at risk.
+"Stewardship" refers to the wide range of actions that Canadians take to care for the environment, ranging from conserving wild species and their habitats directly, to improving the quality of habitat by mitigating human impact.
+These types of conservation activities, particularly those that protect aquatic and terrestrial habitats, are essential to the recovery of species at risk.
 They are also instrumental in preventing other species from becoming at risk.

 Some of the ongoing stewardship activities supported by the HSP include: